Yashu-Simform/Python/README.md

 -   Properties:
     -   Stores a key value pair
-    -   It internally uses hashing and apply quadratic probation when collisio occurs that is search for the empty slot to store key.
+    -   It internally uses hashing and apply quadratic probation when collision occurs that is search for the empty slot to store key.
     -   Storage, Update and Retrival: Time complexity - O(1)

 -   Dictonary methods: